 - Devin Rahal is a hairstylist and owner of Devs Does Hair, a Brooklyn, New York–based, all-vegan hair salon.

-Say Goodbye to Your Towel
+Say Goodbye to Your Traditional Towel

 Believe it or not, a paper towel absorbs tons (tons!) of water from your hair—way more than your towel.
 Plus, blotting your hair between paper towels, versus rubbing or squeezing it with your towel, is much better for those fragile, wet strands.
-(Don’t forget to reuse the towels once they’ve dried!)
-If you're really pressed for time and a towel is a must-do, opt for a towel that doesn't contain cotton, which can tug and break hair.
-We like AQUIS Lisse Luxe Hair Towel.
+(Don’t forget to reuse the towels once they’ve dried.)
+If you're really pressed for time and a towel is a must, opt for one that doesn't contain cotton, which can tug and break hair.

 Made with ultra-fine, uniquely woven fibers that are insanely smooth, water is quickly absorbed and hair goes from wet to damp in a pinch.
 Even more amazing?
-This multi-tasking towel reduces frizzes while cutting drying time in half.
+This multitasking towel reduces frizz while cutting drying time in half.
 Perfect for the girl on the go.

 Drying your hair in the humid room where you just showered is counterintuitive at best.
-Instead, take your dryer and go out of the bathroom so you’re not fighting against the dampness in the air!
+Instead, take your dryer and go out of the bathroom, so you’re not fighting against the dampness in the air.

 Use Your Time Wisely

 Trying to dry soaking-wet hair is simply going to take time—bottom line.
-Starting with hair that has already air dried some really speeds up the blowout process.
+Starting with hair that has already air-dried some really speeds up the blowout process.

 Instead of immediately drying your hair when you get out of the shower, do other things first, such as getting dressed and putting on your makeup.